 To add Block Storage, follow the steps below.

-- On the Bare Metal Server List page, click the server to add Block Storage.
+- On the Bare Metal Server List page, click the server to which you want to add Block Storage.
 You will be taken to the Bare Metal Server Details page.

-- Block Storage(BM) Creation on the page, enter the information required to create the service and create the Block Storage.
+- On the Block Storage(BM) Creation page, enter the information required to create the service and create a Block Storage.

-- Navigate to the Bare Metal Server Details page after adding Block Storage and verify that Block Storage has been added.
+- Go to the Bare Metal Server Details page where Block Storage was added and verify that Block Storage has been added.

-If you terminate an unused Bare Metal Server, you can reduce operating costs.
-However, terminating a Bare Metal Server may cause the running service to stop immediately, so you should consider the impact of service interruption sufficiently before proceeding with the termination.
+Terminating an unused Bare Metal Server can reduce operating costs.
+However, terminating a Bare Metal Server may cause the running service to stop immediately, so you should proceed with termination only after fully considering the impact of service interruption.

-To cancel the Bare Metal Server, follow the steps below.
+To terminate a Bare Metal Server, follow the steps below.

-- Bare Metal Server List page, select the resource to cancel, and click the Cancel Service button.
+- Bare Metal Server List page, select the resource to terminate, and click the Terminate Service button.

 - You can select multiple resources and delete them simultaneously.

-- You can also delete by clicking the Service Termination button on the Bare metal Server details page of the resource to be terminated.
+- You can also delete it by clicking the Service Termination button on the Bare metal Server Details page of the resource to be terminated.

-- When termination is complete, check on the Bare Metal Server List page whether the resource has been terminated.
+- When termination is complete, verify on the Bare Metal Server list page that the resource has been terminated.

-Block Storage(BM) is connected (simultaneous termination of 2 or more servers): Disconnect the Block Storage(BM) first.
+When Block Storage(BM) is attached (simultaneous termination of two or more servers): Please detach the Block Storage(BM) first.

-- For detailed information on how to cancel, please refer to Block Storage(BM) Cancel.
+- For detailed information on how to cancel, see Block Storage(BM) Cancellation.

-If File Storage is connected: Please disconnect the File Storage first.
+When File Storage is connected: First disconnect the File Storage connection.

-- For detailed information on how to cancel, please refer to File Storage Cancel.
+- For detailed information on how to cancel, refer to File Storage Cancellation.

-If resource management tasks for Bare Metal Server are in progress on the same account: After the Bare Metal Server resource management tasks are completed, please try again.
+If resource management tasks for the Bare Metal Server are in progress on the same account: After the Bare Metal Server resource management task is completed, please try again.

 If the Bare Metal Server’s status is not Running or Stopped: Change the Bare Metal Server’s status to Running or Stopped, then try again.

-If the server that cannot be terminated simultaneously is included: Please select only the resources that can be terminated and try again.
+If the selection includes a server that cannot be terminated simultaneously: Select only resources that can be terminated and try again.

-After completing the creation of a Bare Metal Server, if you add a local Subnet on the Bare Metal Server Details page, you must configure the network settings of the local Subnet yourself.
+After completing the creation of a Bare Metal Server, when adding a local Subnet on the Bare Metal Server Details page, the user must directly configure the network settings of the local Subnet.

-There is no local subnet connected to the Bare Metal Server, and if you are adding the first connection, proceed according to the guide below.
+There is no local Subnet currently connected to the Bare Metal Server, and if you are adding the first connection, follow the guide below.

 This guide applies to kr-west (Korea West) when adding the first local Subnet connection to the server.